calnix/stakingPro/Documentation/ContractExplanations.md

 - `tokenAddress` is stored as bytes32, to standardize across evm and non-evm chains

 Nested call within stakingPro so that we do not have to make 2 independent txns to setup distribution; reducing human error.

+**The rewardsVault must be set before any distributions can be created**
+- If this address has not been set, distributions cannot be created, as the nested call to rewardsVault will revert.
+- Address cannot be set to a zero address.
+- If RewardsVault contract is paused, distributions cannot be created or ended, rewards cannot be claimed. [revert]

 ## 2. Deposit tokens